finos/common-domain-model/documentation/source/documentation.rst

 Previous Workflow Step
 """"""""""""""""""""""

-This attribute, which is provided as a reference, allows for the definition of the lineage between steps in a workflow.
+This attribute, which is provided as a reference, defines the lineage between steps in a workflow.
 The result is an audit trail for a business event, which can trace the various steps leading to the business event that was triggered.

 Action
 """"""